ahmetunge/OOPPizzaOrder/README.md

 ## Overview

-This application use to add pizza to the cart
+This application use to add pizza to the cart.

+Asp.Net core Session is used to keep pizzas in cart

+I tried to use OOP principle in the project

+Dummy Datas are given in repostories.

 <h5>Data To Use</h5>